evandibona/dwarfy-zelda/README.md

 ### Version 0.1 to 0.5

+Improved map generation:
+  * Redo tile atlas, to be sorted by land speed.
+    * first line is all coastal tiles
+    * second line is all forest tiles, etc.
+  * Use a lighter color to indicate transition points So the software can use those as pivot points when going back through the file with "surrounds"

+Move many of the geometry, map, math functions to a dedicated library file.
+  Surrounds, distance, direction, etc.

 All the building blocks for the final game are in place.
   * Stories: objects that are passed around
   * Memories, some emotional response to connections to objects, names, people.